Njima1572/mahjongAI/README.md

-Before starting anything,
+**Before starting anything,
 "pip install mahjong"
-in your terminal.
+in your terminal.**

 Use "Mjlogreader3.py" with Python3.

+Run "webparser.py" to get datas from htmls